Eye for an Eye (2025 film)

-Eye for an Eye is a 2025 American horror film, directed by Colin Tilley in his feature directorial debut, from a screenplay by Elisa Victoria and Michael Tully.
+Eye for an Eye is a 2025 American horror film directed by Colin Tilley from a screenplay by Elisa Victoria and Michael Tully, and based on the book Mr. Sandman by Elisa Victoria.
 It stars Whitney Peak, S. Epatha Merkerson, Golda Rosheuvel, Finn Bennett and Laken Giles.
+The movie follows Anna, a teen who moves to Florida to stay with her grandmother following her parents' death and becomes haunted by a mysterious being after being a silent witness to an act of violence.

-It was released on June 20, 2025, by Vertical.
+Eye for an Eye was released on June 20, 2025, by Vertical.
+The film received positive reviews from critics.